acchow/seadoo/README.md

 ## **insertion**
 There are 3 use cases for this package:
-1. Insert a theory into an existing chain decomposition
+1. Insert a theory into an existing chain decomposition (.csv file)
-2. Search for an equivalent theory in an existing chain decomposition
+2. Search for an equivalent theory in an existing chain decomposition (.csv file)
 3. Construct a new chain decomposition

 #### Directory configurations
 1. Open the [insertion config template](https://github.com/acchow/seadoo/blob/master/p9_tools/insertion-config-template.py)